GalaxyViewer/GalaxyViewer/ReadMe.md

 Make sure you have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed.
 We currently use .NET 9.0.

+On Arch Linux you may need to use dotnet-install.sh as described [here](https://wiki.archlinux.org/title/.NET#Install_multiple_versions_manually).

 Clone the repository and navigate to the project directory.

 ### Android Build Requirements